Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 It appears that Waterman discovered the Ink-Vue to be more costly to manufacture than had been anticipated; in 1938, the Type 1 was superseded by a new Type 2.
 By then, the Standard Numbering System was nothing but the merest shadow in old-timers’ memories; the new pen, briefly called the “New Ink-Vue” but soon renamed “Vacuum-Fill,” received Model No 511 and was priced at $5.00.
 The new design (U.S. Patent No 2,217,755, also by the industrious Gabriel Larsen) was much simpler to build.
 It featured a one-piece barrel, including the section, and used a special flanged sac installed from the open back end of the barrel.
 The sac’s flange snapped into a groove in the barrel wall, to be secured by a plug inserted into the barrel ahead of the sac and then forced into the sac’s open end by a tool inserted through the section.
 (The assembly method is described in the patent.)
 The open barrel end was then closed attractively by a threaded plug.

 Gone was the standard Ink-Vue (but not the De Luxe model or the Lady Patricia, both of which appear to have made it until World War II).
-The new model wore an elegant pinstriped pattern in Grey Pearl (shown below, the 511G), Emerald Pearl (511N), or Copper Pearl (511C).
+The new model wore an elegant longitudinally pinstriped pattern in Grey Pearl (shown below, the 511G), Emerald Pearl (511N), or Copper Pearl (511C).
 The lighter pearlescent pinstripes are bordered with narrower stripes of the intermittent blue that gave these pens their popular model name, “Blue Streak.”
 Instead of extending the length of the reservoir, the transparent area was reduced to a band on the back side of the barrel’s cap threads, much like that in Eversharp’s Airliner Dorics.
-A black version, numbered 511J (for Jet), also appeared.
+A black version without pinstriping, numbered 511J (for Jet), also appeared, and these colors were also offered on an ordinary lever-filling model.

 When the U.S. entered World War II, the government clamped down on the use of paper, and pen catalogs from the wartime years do not exist.
 Thus, it is not possible to assign an end date to Ink-Vue production; but the Blue Streak model appears to have make it into the war years, as shown by the Copper Pearl 511C below.
 This pen shows the military clip that débuted in 1940; and its cap bears three rounded grooves that provide a decorative look without using metal bands, a design that saved brass for the war effort and was used, so far as I know, only during the time the country was actually at war.

 Waterman also applied the Type 2 filler to the aging No 7.
-Sadly, by 1939 the No 7 was reduced to black only, and the attractive colors that appeared on the 511 (illustrated above) and other contemporaneous models appear not to have been used on the No 7 (below).
+Sadly, by 1939 the No 7 was reduced to black only, and the attractive colors that appeared on the 511 (illustrated above) and other contemporaneous models were not used on the No 7 (below).

 In addition to the regular Ink-Vue models, Waterman produced transparent demonstrators so that dealers could show off the Ink-Vue’s features.
-(Only stepped-top Type 1 and Type 2 demonstrators are known to exist today; but the 1936 School issue of the Pen Prophet illustrates a Type 0 demonstrator.)
+(Only stepped-top Type 1 and Type 2 demonstrators are known to exist today.)
 Demonstrators were not available to the buying public.
-Waterman’s advertising claimed that no one else was showing transparent demonstrators, but the Crystal versions of the Parker Vacumatic were essentially demonstrators in their own right, albeit without transparent caps like that on Waterman’s demonstrator.
+Waterman’s advertising claimed that no one else was showing transparent demonstrators, but the early Crystal versions of the Parker Vacumatic were essentially demonstrators in their own right, albeit without transparent caps like that on Waterman’s demonstrator, and Sheaffer had produced some fully transparent Balance demonstrators as recently as 1934 or 1935.

 The problem that the Ink-Vue presents for today’s collectors is that restoring its filling system is not easy.
 The Type 0 and Type 1 are not terribly difficult, requiring only care and a couple of special tools.
 But the Type 2 is quite difficult; the repairer must either remove the lever assembly, risking the almost inevitable breakage of its tabs, or fabricate a special tool that allows insertion of the sac past the lever assembly.